tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ##### Sample Projects

-The Sample Projects button opens an online repository of sample stacks submitted by xTalk developers.
+The Sample Projects button opens an online repository of sample stacks submitted by developers.
 The repository contains dozens of stacks that you can download for free and use as you wish.

 ##### Tutorials